ResearchKit/ResearchKit/docs/Survey/CreatingSurveys-template.markdown

 also has a child, an [ORKQuestionResult](#) subclass that reports the user's answer.

-The following code configures a simple numeric question step.
+The following code configures a simple numeric question step:

 ``````
     ORKNumericAnswerFormat *format =